7 Tips to Remember This Calving Season

 Calving can be an exciting but challenging time.
-Luckily, there are some key actions you can take to set yourself — and your calves — up for success.
 Whether you are in the middle of calving season, or planning for the next, the BCRC has several helpful calving resources to set yourself — and your calves — up for success.
 Here are seven calving tips to remember:

 1. Do not hang calves upside down if they need help breathing.

 If a newborn calf requires resuscitation, put them in the calf recovery position, poke a clean straw in their nose, dribble a few drops of water in their ear or rub them vigorously.
 Hanging calves upside down actually makes it more difficult for the calf to start breathing.
 Fluid that drains from a calf that is hung upside down mostly comes from the stomach, not the lungs, and gravity will make it more difficult for the lungs to expand.
 See a demonstration in this short video:

 2. Intervene if the calf hasn’t received colostrum two to four hours after birth.